Penn State basketball coach resigns after new allegations following ‘noose’ comments

 - “18 wins against ranked opponents (the most in program history).”

 Chambers, who was the head coach at Boston University for two years before joining Penn State, was having his most successful season with the Nittany Lions when the pandemic forced the cancellation of the NCAA tournament.
-At 21-10, PSU was widely expected to receive an invitation to the tournament for the first time under Chambers and just the sixth time since 1955.
+At 21-10, PSU was widely expected to receive an invitation to the NCAA tournament for the first time under Chambers and just the sixth time since 1955.
 Chambers led his 2017-18 team to an NIT championship.

 “Coach Chambers has made many contributions to the program, and to this university, for which we are grateful,” Barbour said.
 “The team has been on a positive trajectory.”